 Sec.
-UBC 303(b).
-PLAN-CHECKING FEES.
+UBC 304(b).
+PLAN REVIEW FEES.
 When a plan is required to be submitted by Sec.
 2-7 of this Code and Sec.
-UBC 301(c), a plan-checking fee shall be paid to the Building Official at the time of submission of plans and specifications.
-Plan-checking fees shall be a fixed percentage of the building permit fees as established by resolution of the Board of Supervisors.
+302(b) in the UBC, a plan review fee shall be paid to the Building Official at the time of submission of plans and specifications.
+Plan review fees shall be a fixed percentage of the building permit fees as established by resolution of the Board of Supervisors.

-When plans are incomplete or are changed so as to require additional plan checking, an additional plan-checking fee shall be charged at a rate established by the Building Official but not to exceed one-half the initial plan-checking fee.
-The Building Official may waive such fee for minor additional planchecking or incomplete or changed plans.
+When plans are incomplete or are changed so as to require additional plan review, an additional plan review fee shall be charged at a rate established by the Building Official but not to exceed one-half the initial plan review fee.
+The Building Official may waive such fee for minor additional plan reviews on incomplete or changed plans.

-Corrected plans which are resubmitted to the Division of Building and Safety for approval subsequent to an initial plan review, shall not be subject to an additional plan checking fee.
+Corrected plans which are resubmitted to the Division of Building and Safety for approval subsequent to an initial plan review shall not be subject to an additional plan review fee.

-The amount of the initial plan-checking fee for submittal of a "standard plan" shall be the full plan-checking fee as specified above.
-The plan-checking fee for subsequent submittals of a plan which qualifies as a standard plan shall be one-half (1/2) of the initial plan-checking fee.
+The amount of the intial plan review fee for submittal of a "standard plan" as defined herein shall be the full plan review fee as specified above.
+The plan review fee for subsequent submittals of a plan which qualifies as a standard plan shall be one-half (1/2) of the initial plan review fee.
 "Standard plan" is hereby defined as a prototype plan for a building or structure which is to be utilized at more than one site and which incorporates the same essential structural features, design, dimensions, and calculations as the original approved plan.
-A standard plan shall be void three years after its approval or upon revision of the applicable codes under which it was plan-checked, or at the discretion of the Building Official.
+A standard plan shall be void three years after its approval or upon revision of the applicable codes under which it was reviewed, or at the discretion of the Building Official.